At GaggleAMP, we’re constantly stressing the importance of effective employee engagement strategies.

 At the end of 2012, the Engage for Success group released a report nailing the business case evidence on employee engagement with the business benefits of performance, safety, profits, retention, wellbeing, etc.

-The evolution from creating happy employees to including engaged employees in marketing efforts was a logical one.
+The evolution of employee engagement, from creating happy employees to including engaged employees in marketing efforts, was a logical one.
 As tools were developed to measure employee engagement, we soon realized the connection between an engaged employee and one who was already participating in marketing efforts, albeit unconsciously.
 The engaged employee tends to have pride in their company and supports their business, and many of these folks then already promote their occupation and brand.
 It was simply a matter of harnessing these engaged employees as internal marketers.

 Now, there are tools available (and many through GaggleAMP), that help you identify the best engaged employees to utilize for your marketing efforts.